 Darker and Edgier: Each album was progressively heavier and more nightmarish than the last during the band's initial run.

-Early-Installment Weirdness: The Visitation.
+Early-Installment Weirdness: Inverted and played straight with The Visitation.
 It featured singer Mike Low, who sometimes slipped into a falsetto, and guitarist John Lambdin, who took every chance to make a string-bending Santana-esque guitar solo.
-Funnily enough it's probably their most normal album, featuring no cutting-and-pasting, no heavy guitar processing, and no samples.
+However it's also probably their most normal album, featuring no cutting-and-pasting, no heavy guitar processing, and no samples.

 The Read Only Memory EP is 21 minutes long, and though there are individual tracks, the whole thing runs uninterrupted.
 The re-release on the No Humans Allowed compilation takes it Up to Eleven, having the entire EP on one track and having it run twice: once normally and then in reverse.

 The individual tracks of the Chronicles series range from 5 to 17 minutes.

 "Armageddon" from 3rd from the Sun is nearly 9 minutes, and "Mithras" and the title track from Retro Transmission are 8 and 10 minutes respectively.

 Everyone Has Standards: Alien Soundtracks was developed from a set called Ultra Soundtracks, which was recorded for a radical San Francisco strip show.
 The show rejected it for being too radical.

 Garage Band: The early years.
 Half Machine Lip Moves was recorded in Damon's living room.

 Genre-Busting: One of the reasons the band never broke out from the underground was that nobody knew how to market them: they didn't fit into anything.